 3.5 Phagocytosis Activity

 Phagocytosis activity in whiteleg Shrimp is the process by which hemocytes capture and digest pathogens such as bacteria, viruses, or foreign particles as part of a non-specific immune system.
 Phagocytosis is carried out mainly by hyalinocytes and granulocytes, which play a role in protecting shrimp from infection.
 Phagocytosis activity in this study is presented in Figure 5.
 Phagocytosis activity can be used as a cellular indicator of body defense that shows the ability of shrimp to respond to the entry of foreign objects into the body.
 This process is the first defense carried out by hemocyte cells in the face of pathogenic infections such as bacteria Vibrio parahaemolyticus.
 In this study, the lowest value of phagocytosis activity was obtained at P1 at 42% and the highest P5 at 65%.
 It can be seen that the highest percentage of values is obtained in the treatment of adding guava leaves flour in shrimp feed during maintenance.
 The high value of phagocytosis activity in this study is in line with the high total number of hemocytes and the suspected good performance of guava leaves flour as an immunostimulant that enters the shrimp's body in stimulating hemocyte cells to perform phagocyte activity in inhibiting bacterial activity.
 Satyantini et al. (2016) That the total number of hemocytes describes the ability of cells to respond to foreign bodies that enter their body, the higher the total number of hemocytes, the phagocytosis activity produced by the cell in fighting foreign microorganisms will also increase.
 The administration of immunostimulants in shrimp is very good to be applied to organisms that do not have memory cells in their immune system so that they can stimulate or maximize non-specific immune responses.
-This research is in line with Dewi's et al. (2021), which showed that the administration of guava leaves extract as much as 5g/kg of feed was able to increase phagocytosis activity in whiteleg shrimp tested for infection Vibrio parahaemolyticus, where there was an increase in phagocytosis activity of up to 64.7% in the highest treatment, while in the control treatment it was 42%.
+This research is in line with Dewi et al. (2021), which showed that the administration of guava leaves extract as much as 5g/kg of feed was able to increase phagocytosis activity in whiteleg shrimp tested for infection Vibrio parahaemolyticus, where there was an increase in phagocytosis activity of up to 64.7% in the highest treatment, while in the control treatment it was 42%.

 Figure 5.
 Phagocytosis Activity